 6. Better heat disposal

 Much like the A7R II, many A7S II users noticed the camera's tendency to overheat when recording for prolonged periods of time.
-This would, very inconveniently, simply cause the camera to stop recording, so a revised internal design that would be better able to keep things cool is definitely something we would expect to see here.
+This would, very inconveniently, simply cause the camera to stop recording, so a revised internal design that would be better able to keep things cool is definitely something we would have expected to see in the upcoming Sony A7S III.

 7. Dual card slots with UHS-II support in both